CVs, resumes, and cover letters

-If you have a resume or cover letter already, you can send it to us at email@example.com.
+If you have a resume or cover letter that you wanted reviewed or edited, you can send it to us at email@example.com.
 We will get back to you shortly with a price quote.
-Indicate if you need help with formatting or just the text.
+Please indicate if you also need help with visual formatting/layout or just with the text.
 Turnaround is usually within 24 hours.
-If you are struggling to write any of these things, send us what you have; we will reply with a price quote and indications of any other information we need.
-CVs that include numerous pages with publications can usually be done in 24-48 hours.
+If you are struggling to write it, you may send us what you have; we will reply with a price quote and indications of any other information we need.
+CVs that include numerous pages with publications, as for academics, can usually be done in 24-48 hours.

 What are the features of a good resume?